Management Services Agreement: Everything You Need to Know

 Do's and Don'ts of a Management Services Agreement

 Before you start drafting the first exhibit in your management services agreement, the first step should be to make a decision about the goals of the agreement.
 The terms should include anything that both parties have agreed on, such as:

 Both parties should have plenty of time to review the agreement and Exhibit A of the agreement.
 By offering enough time for review, it is less likely that one party can claim they didn't understand certain terms or the agreement overall.
 Even if a party does claim they didn't understand, the efficacy of those claims will be lower.
 The parties should also have a chance to review the final agreement to make sure that any points that are relevant to the deal are included.
 In legal documents, it's always better to include too much detail than not enough.

 No terms or expectations should be assumed if they aren't expressly stated in the agreement.
 The written agreement should be the first step in establishing independent contractor status by an individual or business.
 After signing the agreement, both involved parties are legally bound to follow the exact terms to maintain legality.

 State laws vary around independent contractors.
 In the recent past, some states have increased restrictions regarding independent contractors, making it more difficult for people to qualify.
 Some of the restrictions concern how much control an outside manager can have over a company.
 Make sure to sign one copy of the agreement for your records and a second copy for the other party.

 If you need help with a management services agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.